Norwegian Iranians

+In terms of political affiliation, the majority (more than 90 percent) of Iranians living in Norway are members and supporters of the political parties and organizations of the People's Mojahedin Organization of Iran, the Democratic Party of Iranian Kurdistan, the Worker-communist Party of Iran, the Arab Organization of Al-Ahwaz, the Balochistan People's Party, and the Komala Party of Iranian Kurdistan.

 Background

 The history of Norwegian-Iranians began in the aftermath of the 1979 Islamic revolution.
 During the 1950s and '60s, Iran had been experiencing a process of Westernization due to a Western-influenced monarchy led by the Pahlavi dynasty.
 This led to public discontent, and along with the increasingly authoritarian regime, massive protests erupted which, in the end, resulted in the overthrow of the shah and the establishment of the Islamic Republic.

 Immediately after the revolution, the new regime completely shut down the higher educational system in order to overhaul and Islamicize it.
 During this process, many students and faculty were purged, initiating the first wave of the brain drain.
 Many of these fled to the USA and, partially, to Europe, including Norway.
 Generally, the years toward the end of the 8-yearlasting post Islamic revolution war between Iraq and Iran around 1985–1987 some Persians refugees started settling in Norway.

 According to at least one source, Iran had no significant emigration or brain drain to wealthier countries before the Islamic Revolution.
 Emigration from Iran is said by one source to have started in earnest with conscription for the Iran–Iraq War.
 The Islamic government's need for fresh troops and the high mortality rate of those troops led to the flight of draft-age Iranian men to other countries, including Scandinavia.